 To prevent the error message from popping up repeatedly, turn off the device while it’s charging.
-Yes, it’s not an ideal solution and you may miss out important calls.
+Yes, it’s not an ideal solution and you may miss out on important calls.
 If this is because of a software guideline, turning off the phone will most likely bypass it and let your iPhone charge.
 But when other tricks are not working, it wouldn’t be wise not to give it a chance.

 Try Out a Different Lightning Cable

 If the issue persists, try charging your iPhone using another cable.
 If you can charge your iPhone without any issue, your cable may be the main culprit behind the problem.

 The accessory might be damaged.
 We have reviewed the best Lightning cables for iPhone, so you can quickly pick out a more efficient for your device.
-They are MFi certified and provide secure charging solution.
+They are MFi certified and provide a secure charging solution.
 Besides, these cables are well-built and fully capable of resisting wear and tear.

 No luck yet?
 Wait, there is one more trusted solution to try.